fede1984/memo-app/README.md

 1 - Clone or download the repository

-2- Go in the terminal to the folder where I cloned or downloaded the app, enter the app folder and from there run npm install
+2- Go in the terminal to the folder where cloned or downloaded the app, enter the app folder and from there run npm install

 3. Finally run npm start